 We are a dynamic research group at the City University of Hong Kong.
 Our aim is to explore and understand materials properties using computational methods, especially at the electronic and atomic scales.

 Our interest lies in structural materials, functional materials, and energy storage materials.
-To gain an overall understanding of their properties, we have developed different techniques to characterize their responses under different external conditions (see Research).
+To gain an overall understanding of their properties, we have developed different techniques to characterize their responses under different external conditions (see Research and Publications).

-We are located at the Department of Mechanical Engineering/Department of Materials Science and Engineering, City University of Hong Kong.
+We are located at the Department of Mechanical Engineering/Department of Materials Science and Engineering, City University of Hong Kong (see People).

 We are looking for passionate new PhD students and Postdocs to join us (more info) !